-For graduation rates, the median debt of students who completed the program, and other important information, visit go.bju.edu/rates.
+For graduation rates, the median debt of students who completed the program, and other important information, visit www.bju.edu/rates.

 The prospective graduate student in the College of Arts & Science should consult the information on both general admission and admission to graduate work in the introductory section of the Seminary & Graduate Studies Catalog.
-Applicants for graduate programs must hold a bachelor's degree that includes a minimum of a 30-credit general education component from an institution accredited by an organization recognized by the U.S. Department of Education or its equivalent.
-The applicant should have at least a 2.5 grade point average based on a four-point scale.